nabinkumarshaw/csi-25-DevOps/README.md

-Celebal Technology Summer Internship 2025-DevOps 🚀
+# 📘 DevOps Internship at Celebal Technologies

-Overview ⬇️
+## 📌 Overview

-This repository contains a record of my DevOps internship at Celebal Technologies.
-It documents my journey, including everything I have learned, the tasks I was assigned, and the corresponding outputs I have produced.
-The purpose of this repository is to showcase my progress and contributions during the internship period.
+This repository contains a detailed record of my **DevOps internship at Celebal Technologies**.
+It documents my journey—everything I’ve learned, the tasks I was assigned, and the corresponding outputs I produced.
+The purpose of this repository is to **showcase my progress, contributions, and learnings** during the internship period.

+---

-Contents ⬇️
+## 📂 Contents

-The repository is organized as follows:
+The repository is organized into the following main directories:

-➡️ Documentation
+### 📄 Documentation
-This directory holds all the important documentation related to the DevOps internship.
-It includes guides, tutorials, and any other relevant materials that I found useful throughout the internship.
+Contains all important documentation related to the DevOps internship.
+It includes guides, tutorials, and other relevant materials that I found useful during the internship.

-➡️ Learning
+### 📚 Learning
-This directory contains subdirectories corresponding to different topics and concepts I have learned during the internship.
-Each subdirectory includes notes, code snippets, and references specific to that topic.
+Includes subdirectories for each topic or concept learned during the internship.
+Each subdirectory contains notes, code snippets, and references specific to that topic.

-➡️ Tasks
+### ✅ Tasks
-This directory consists of the tasks I was assigned during the internship.
-Each task is contained in a separate subdirectory, labeled numerically or with a descriptive name.
+Consists of the tasks assigned during the internship.
+Each task is in a separate subdirectory, labeled either numerically or descriptively.

+---

-Learning ⬇️
+## 🧠 Learning Topics

-The "Learning" directory contains subdirectories for each topic or concept I studied during the internship.
-Some of the topics covered include:
+The `Learning/` directory covers the following topics:

-What is DevOps?
+- What is DevOps?
-The Need for DevOps
+- The Need for DevOps
-Basics of DevOps and CI/CD
+- Basics of DevOps and CI/CD
-Benefits of DevOps
+- Benefits of DevOps
-DevOps Principles
+- DevOps Principles
-Assignment: Linux
+- **Assignment: Linux**

+---

-Conclusion ⬇️
+## 🏁 Conclusion

-This repository serves as a comprehensive record of my DevOps internship at Celebal Technologies.
-It showcases my learning journey, the tasks I undertook, and the corresponding outputs I produced.
-Feel free to explore the repository to gain insights into the skills and knowledge I acquired during my DevOps internship.
+This repository serves as a **comprehensive record** of my DevOps internship at Celebal Technologies.
+It showcases my learning journey, tasks completed, and the outputs I produced.
+Feel free to explore the repository to gain insights into the **skills and knowledge I acquired** during the internship.

+---